 - It culminates in finishing the story arc of Cid and fleshes out his character.

 After escaping Midgard, the narrative device pushing things forward is trying to catch up to Sephiroth.
-This does two things for the narration.
+This does two things.
 First, it builds the mythology of Sephiroth.
 You never see him visually, just what he’s left behind or done.
 Second, you learn more about each individual character and why they are committed to fighting Shinra.
 It’s all meaningful and has a purpose.

 All of the Above.